JuliaGraphics/Luxor.jl/docs/src/tutorial/design-a-logo.md

 This short piece of code does the following things:

-- Makes a new drawing 500 units square, and saves it in "my-drawing.svg" in SVG format.
+- makes a new drawing 500 units square, and saves it in "my-drawing.svg" in SVG format.

-- Moves the zero point from the top left to the center.
-Graphics applications often start measuring from the top left (or bottom left), but it's easier to work out the positions of things if you start at the center.)
+- moves the zero point from the top left to the center.
+Graphics applications usually start measuring from the top left (occasionally from the bottom left), but it's easier to work out the positions of things if you start at the center.
+The `origin` function moves the `0/0` point to the center of the drawing.

-- Selects one of the 200 or so named colors (defined in Colors.jl  [here](http://juliagraphics.github.io/Colors.jl/stable/))
+- selects one of the 200 or so named colors (defined in [Colors.jl](http://juliagraphics.github.io/Colors.jl/stable/))

-- Draws a circle at x = 0, y = 0, with radius 100 units, and fills it with the current color.)
+- draws a circle at x = 0, y = 0, with radius 100 units, and fills it with the current color

-- Finishes the drawing and displays it on the screen.
+- finishes the drawing and displays it on the screen

 In case you're wondering, the units are *points* (as in font sizes), and there are 72 points in an inch, just over 3 per millimeter.
-The y-axis points down the page, by the way.
+The y-axis points down the page.
 If you want to be reminded of where the x and y axes are, uses the [`rulers`](@ref) function.

 The `:fill` at the end of [`circle`](@ref) is one of a set of symbols that lets you use the shape in different ways.
-There's `:stroke`, which draws around the edges but doesn't fill the shape with color, and you might also meet `:path`, `:fillstroke`, `:fillpreserve`, `:strokepreserve`, `:clip`, and `:none`.
+There's the `:stroke` action, which draws around the edges but doesn't fill the shape with color, and you might also meet the `:path`, `:fillstroke`, `:fillpreserve`, `:strokepreserve`, `:clip`, and `:none` actions.

 ## Circles in a spiral

 We want more than just one circle.
-We'll define a triangular shape, and place circles at each corner.
-The [`ngon`](@ref) function creates regular polygon (eg triangles, squares, etc.), and the `vertices=true` keyword returns the corner points - just what we want.
+We'll define a triangular shape, and place a circle at each corner.
+The [`ngon`](@ref) function creates regular polygon (eg triangles, squares, etc.), and the `vertices=true` keyword returns the corner points rather than draws the shape - just what we want.

 ```@setup example_2
 using Luxor